SyncfusionExamples/Creating-a-Getting-Started-application-for-NET-MAUI-Polar-Chart/README.md

 ## Populate Chart with data

-To create a polar chart, you can add a [PolarLineSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PolarLineSeries.html?tabs=tabid-1%2Ctabid-4) to the polar chart [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfPolarChart.html#Syncfusion_Maui_Charts_SfPolarChart_Series) property of the chart, and  then bind the `PlantData` property of the above `ViewModel` to the `PolarLineSeries.ItemsSource` as follows.
+To create a polar chart, you can add a [PolarLineSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PolarLineSeries.html) to the polar chart [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfPolarChart.html#Syncfusion_Maui_Charts_SfPolarChart_Series) property of the chart, and  then bind the `PlantDetails` property of the above `PlantViewModel` to the `PolarLineSeries.ItemsSource` as follows.

 * In order to plot the series, the [XBindingPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_XBindingPath) and [YBindingPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.XYDataSeries.html#Syncfusion_Maui_Charts_XYDataSeries_YBindingPath) properties need to be configured correctly.
 These properties allow the chart to retrieve values from the corresponding properties in the data model.